Story: Dec 17, 2014

 Students cannot use copyrighted music in their work without the permission of the original artist.
 Review our Copyright Release Form, and follow the directions accordingly.

-In addition to the registration form, you must get the consent of any recognizable people who you have photographed, videotaped or filmed, and submit an Appearance Release Form.
+In addition to the registration form, you must get the consent of any recognizable people in your work and submit an Appearance Release Form.

 Students who submit work to the Video/Film category are required to complete the Video Entry Agreement Form (per video entry) and submit it along with their entry to the registration form.